 The purchase APR is 15.99% - 22.99% Variable, and there is a $0 foreign transaction fee.
 You'll earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide But your points are worth 25% more if you redeem them for travel through the Chase Ultimate Rewards portal.
-Also, you'll Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,000 when you redeem through Chase Ultimate Rewards®.
-Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.
+Also, you'll Our best offer ever!
+Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 when you redeem through Chase Ultimate Rewards®.

 There is, however, a $95 annual fee with this card.

 Earn 2 Miles per dollar on every purchase, every day.
 You can also earn 10 points per dollar on certain hotel purchases through January 2020.
 The Capital One Venture Rewards Credit Card waives the annual fee its first year: it's $95.
 There is a no foreign transaction fee for this card, and the purchase APR is 17.24% - 24.49% (Variable), depending on your credit.

 However, you'll need good to excellent credit to qualify for this card, which can leave out some applicants.
 As Capital One defines excellent credit, you should have no loan defaults or bankruptcies on your credit reports, and credit card and medical bill payments can't be more than 60 days late.
 You also should have had at least one loan or credit card for at least three years with a credit limit over $5,000.